pip-services/pip-services-docs/content/en/dart/container/containers/container.md

 ### Instance methods

 #### addFactory
 Adds a factory to the container.
-The factory is used to create components
+The factory is used to create the components
 added to the container by their locators (descriptors).

 > void addFactory([IFactory](../../../components/build/ifactory) factory)